bareos/bareos/docs/manuals/source/TasksAndConcepts/BareosConsole.rst

 @input <filename>
    :index:`\ <single: Console; Command; @input <filename>>`\  Read and execute the commands contained in the file specified.

+   Only available, if :command:`bconsole` is executed as normal system user, not available as  system administrator (root).

 @output <filename> <w|a>
    :index:`\ <single: Console; Command; @output <filename> <w|a>>`\  Send all following output to the filename specified either overwriting the file (w) or appending to the file (a).
 To redirect the output to the terminal, simply enter @output without a filename specification.
 WARNING: be careful not to overwrite a valid file.
 A typical example might be: